Old Post Office (Washington, D.C.): Trump International Hotel

-Change in financing and receiving preliminary regulatory approval

 Donald Trump asserted that a deal was "weeks" away in mid-April 2013.
 But even as he said that, contrary to rumor, he was not seeking to renegotiate his initial agreement with GSA, The Trump Organization re-evaluated its partnership with Colony Capital.
 Trump said his company was likely to either replace Colony or finance the entire redevelopment deal in cash.
 GSA officials said any such change would not affect the negotiations.

 The Trump Organization cleared several regulatory hurdles in April and May 2013.
 On April 28, the Commission of Fine Arts gave non-binding, preliminary approval to the company's draft redevelopment plan.
 On May 16, GSA completed an environmental impact assessment (EIA) which concluded the redevelopment would have no significant adverse historic, land use, or transportation impacts.
 The EIA also concluded that the hotel would generate about $6.5 million per year in hotel bed tax revenue and $1.5 million in sales tax revenue.

-Final lease agreement

 On June 4, GSA reached a final agreement with The Trump Organization regarding redevelopment of the Old Post Office building.
 The Trump Organization negotiated a 60-year lease under which it paid $250,000 in rent per month, with annual increases tied to the Consumer Price Index.
 Rent payments were to begin either eight months after construction started or 20 months after the lease's signing, whichever came first.
 The company had the option to extend the lease another 40 years.
 The Trump Organization agreed to spend at least $200 million redeveloping the property, with Trump using his personal funds to pay for the redevelopment.
 To allay concerns by critics that he too often defaulted on developments, Trump agreed to provide a $40 million personal guaranty as well as a "bad acts" (to cover failure to pay taxes, fraud, or other forms of misconduct).
 The Trump Organization agreed to pay all taxes, although the lease did not bar the company from seeking a historic preservation tax credit.

 The Trump Organization agreed to turn the Old Post Office building into a 260-room hotel (although some sources said there would be 267 rooms, some said 270, some said 271, and others 275).
 Many of the rooms would have 25 ft high ceilings, although most ceilings would be 14 to 16 ft high.
 The average room was expected to be 600 sqft in size, and the hotel would have a higher percentage of suites and larger-than-average rooms to draw corporate executives and diplomats.

 In what were formerly the offices of the Postmaster General of the United States, the company planned two "presidential suites" of 3000 sqft each with 16 ft ceilings.
 Each presidential suite would have a working fireplace, sauna, steam room, walk-in closet, direct-access elevators, and views of Pennsylvania Avenue NW and the National Mall.